*this post contains gifted products

 If it’s fiction you’re after then I can’t recommend the Twisted Tales series enough!

 They take the traditional Disney stories and flip them on their head.
 What if the bad guy won for once?
 What if the princess had to save herself?

 They are brilliantly written and I personally prefer these versions to the originals most times; I finished two of them in less than a day – I just couldn’t put them down!

-I actually don’t think I could survive without my wheat bags and hot water bottles – especially not with my IBS becoming even more unpredictable over the past year.
+I actually don’t think I could survive without my wheat bags and hot water bottles, especially now my IBS is becoming even more unpredictable.

-Hot water bottles are perfect for period cramps, IBS flair ups or even just keeping warm if your invoices haven’t been paid and you can’t afford to put the heating on.
+Hot water bottles are perfect for period cramps, IBS flair-ups or even just keeping you warm if your invoices still haven’t been paid and you can’t afford to put the heating on.

 I really should just do the smart thing and order one online…

 I actually think I have an addiction to new stationery; I’m forever buying new notebooks, coloured pens and washi tape.

 Stationery sets can actually make really good self care presents though.